HuubMons/HuMo-genealogy/README.md

 *** Manual  ***
 ***************

-The manual/ wiki can be found at the HuMo-gen websites.
+The manual can be found at the HuMo-gen websites.

 www.humo-gen.com (dutch/ english)
 www.humogen.com (international)